UKCloud/documentation/articles/azure/azs-how-create-vm.md

 ---
-title: How to Create a Virtual Machine Using the Azure Stack Portal| UKCloud Ltd
+title: How to create a virtual machine using the Azure Stack portal| UKCloud Ltd
 description: Create a virtual machine in UKCloud for Microsoft Azure
 services: azure-stack
 author: Sue Highmoor